plan44/vdcd/README.md

 Features
 --------
-- Implements the complete digitalSTROM vDC API including behaviours for buttons, binary inputs, lights, color lights, sensors, heating valves and shadow blinds.
+- Implements the complete Digital Strom vDC API including behaviours for buttons, binary inputs, lights, color lights, sensors, heating valves and shadow blinds.
 - Provides the *vDC API* (which is based on protobuf) also in a JSON version, with additional features which allow building local web interfaces.
 - Provides the *plan44 vdcd external device API* for easily building custom devices as external scripts or programs.
 - Provides extended customisation features by using the *p44script* scripting language